Shazzz135/Lockin-Login/README.md

 Setting up the index.js and users.js, creating a schema for POSTing to the database which takes firstname, lastname, email, password(hashed with bcrypt), count(default at 0), and datecreated.
 Once I ran the backend and saw "MongoDB connection successfull" message from my log, I intagrated that in my frontend for the SignUp component with redirection to the Home page on success.

 ### Day 4:
-Added api/login to verify the user account is created, checks for email and passwords to confirm frontend inputs, once confirmed user is redirected to home page ...
+Added api/login to verify the user account is created, checks for email and passwords to confirm frontend inputs, once confirmed user is redirected to home page.
+Added JWT token authentication.
+Used Copilot Agent to restructure all files into proper/standard format.